monowai/flockdata.org/ab-engine/README.md

 Note that if ab-engine is integrating via AMQP, then ab-search must use this approach as well.

 ## Container Deployment
+While this all looks rather technical, it is simply a matter for getting the WAR files deployed in a webserver.
+There is no "seperate database" unless you wish to configure AB to talk to one.

 Deploy in TomCat or whatever be your favourite container.
 Maven will build an executable tomcat 7 package for you that you can run from the Java command line.
 We will assume that you are going to deploy the WAR to TC7 via your IDE.

 Default HTTP port for ab-engine is 8080 and for ab-search its 8081.
 If you are using different ports then review the [configuration files] (src/main/resources/config.properties) that describe how engine and search find each other.
 If you have an existing ElasticSearch cluster, you will also want to review